-KVM is capable of being host for a number of guest operating systems including various Linux and UNIX distributions, Microsoft Windows and MacOSX.
+KVM is capable of being host for a number of guest operating systems, including various Linux and UNIX distributions, Microsoft Windows and MacOSX.
 Although it only provides support for virtualization of the existing system’s hardware resources, KVM is also capable of working with QEMU in order to emulate a number of pieces of common hardware for the guests, such as the Sound Blaster 16 sound card, Intel E1000 network card and Cirrus VGA graphics card to provide a fully working system.
-With QEMU it is also possible to provide direct USB pass through to the guest operating system where software may make use of specific hardware or dongles.
+With QEMU it is also possible to provide direct USB passthrough to the guest operating system where software may make use of specific hardware or dongles.

-Something else that’s handy, especially if you are considering using KVM as a way to virtualize the usage of older operating systems, is that KVM is also capable of running a 32bit guest operating system on a 64bit host.
+Something else that’s handy, especially if you are considering using KVM as a way to virtualize the usage of older operating systems, is that KVM is also capable of running a 32 bit guest operating system on a 64 bit host.

-While KVM provides everything needed for a virtual machine to run, it only provides a very basic interface for managing the virtual machine.
-A virtual machine can be run with KVM only, but it is normally combined with QEMU and other tools are such as libvirt or Virtual Machine Manager which are often deployed for the management of KVM virtual machines.
+While KVM provides everything needed for a virtual machine to run, it only affords a very basic interface for managing the virtual machine.
+A virtual machine can be run with KVM only, but it is normally combined with QEMU and other tools such as libvirt or Virtual Machine Manager which are often deployed for the management of KVM virtual machines.
 These tools are referred to as hypervisor managers since they control what the hypervisor does.

-Once KVM is running on a Linux computer, it exposes as special device at the /dev/kvm path.
+Once KVM is running on a Linux computer, it exposes a special device at the /dev/kvm path.
 This is what the intermediary tools such as libvirt use to manage the virtual machines and set them up.
 Being part of the Linux kernel itself means that KVM can gain direct access to the hardware on the server when managing the virtual machines.
-When a virtual machine is started, the hypervisor manager will communicate to KVM with regards to the resources required for the virtual machine and KVM can then reserve the RAM required for the virtual machine, partitioning it off from that used by other virtual machines and the host operating system.
-Similarly, it lets KVM know how much of the CPU resources the virtual machine should be allowed and what disk image should be loaded and referenced by the virtual machine.
+When a virtual machine is started, the hypervisor manager will communicate to KVM with regards to the resources required for the virtual machine, and KVM can then reserve the RAM required for the virtual machine, partitioning it off from that used by other virtual machines and the host operating system.
+Similarly, it lets KVM know how many of the CPU resources the virtual machine should be allowed, and what disk image should be loaded and referenced by the virtual machine.